35 days OPE/FBMOC-E

-- To acquire the knowledge and know-how necessary to become a panel operator.
+- This course provides a deeper knowledge and know-how necessary to become a panel operator.

-- To describe the specific duties of your position and the control room organization.
+- describe the specific duties of their position and the control room organization,

-- To explain in detail the processes using various documents (PFDs, P&IDs, control schemes, logic diagrams).
+- explain in detail the processes using various documents (PFDs, P&IDs, control schemes, logic diagrams),

-- To identify risks related to equipment operation and process; to enforce adequate preventive actions.
+- identify risks related to equipment operation and process; to enforce adequate preventive actions,

-- To adjust the plant process parameters to optimize production rate, product quality and operating costs.
+- adjust the plant process parameters to optimize production rate, product quality and operating costs,

-- To analyze the process to determine disturbance causes, and take appropriate corrective and preventive actions.
+- analyze the process to determine disturbance causes, and take appropriate corrective and preventive actions.